EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 - __#define DEFAULT_VOLUME__ sets the default volume (only used if no valid entry was saved to EEPROM before), must be between 0 and 63
 - __#define DEFAULT_BAND__ sets the index of the band to be played (only used ifno valid entry was saved to EEPROM before), must be between 0 and __lastBand__
 - __#define RDS_OFF__ disables RDS if set to non-zero or enables RDS if set to 0 (only used if no valid entry was saved to EEPROM before)
+- __#define BFO_TIMEOUT 20__ sets a timeout after which the BFO-mode will stop if BFO settings have not been changed (in seconds).
+If set to 0, BFO-mode can be cancelled by shortpress on encoder only.
 - __#define DISPLAY_OLDSTYLE__ will set display behaviour to old mode, if set to non-zero.
 Main differences in the (default) new mode are:
   - if a parameter is changed by encoder, not only the parameter name but also the parameter value self is displayed in inverted style
   - if the BFO setting is linked to the encode, the BFO-line (and no longer the frequency) are displayed in inverted mode